d4n3sh/thedaneshproject/content/posts/2008-10-05-how-do-you-name-your-computers.md

   - 900478761

 ---
 Thought it would be interesting to find out how people name their computers.
-I&#8217;ve always used names as they help me identify servers easier.
+I've always used names as they help me identify servers easier.

 My computers;